zuhalims/Lambda-Challenge/README.md

 # Precourse Assessment

-This assessment assumes prior knowledge and provides an opportunity for advanced students to bypass the precourse requirements.
-If the questions in here are too difficult then you can begin working through our precourse work which has [here](https://github.com/LambdaSchool/Precourse).
-If you are completely new to programming then you should begin by working through the precourse repo linked to above.
-At that link you will also have the opportunity to register for one of our live classes that covers this material in depth and you will also get access to Lambda School's TAs to assist you with preparing for the full-time immersive program.
+In order to remove even more barriers for those that want to participate in Lambda School, we've created the Lambda Challenge.

+Based on our data, we are confident that if you can complete the Lambda Challenge, we can help you learn to code, and get a job as a developer.
+We're willing to bet on you.

-Pending a final interview, those that complete this challenge successfully will be invited to attend Lambda School without paying anything upfront; no loans, no debt, and no upfront tuition.
+Pending a final interview, those that complete the Lambda Challenge successfully may be invited to attend Lambda School without paying anything upfront; no loans, no debt, and no upfront tuition.
 Pay nothing at all until you're making $50k+ as a software engineer.

+After the completion of the Lambda Challenge, we'll schedule you for a priority interview, and you can skip the pre-course work that we normally require.

+If the questions in here are too difficult then you can begin working through our regular precourse work which covers the fundamentals [here](https://github.com/LambdaSchool/Precourse).

 ## Prerequisites